OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

     ```xml
     <tr onclick="location.href = '@(Url.Action("ShowProfile", "UserSearch", new { userId = user.Id }))'">
     ```
-5. Finally we need to hook up the paging with a next button control in the **GroupMembers** view.
+5. Finally, we need to hook up the paging with a next button control in the **GroupMembers** view.
 Find the comment that says *Add a next button* and replace with:
     ```xml
     @{
     Dictionary<string, object> attributes2 = new Dictionary<string, object>();